 He decided to make a primitive website and place products from his local mall there.
 Nick simply took pictures of shoes from the store and posted them on his platform.
 As soon as somebody bought a pair, he purchased the ordered product from the local store and sent it to the customer.

 Is this product minimum?
 Without a doubt, it took Nick almost nothing to launch a website, as he didn’t purchase shoes in advance.
 Is this product viable?
-You bet, it worked great, showed the market demand for online shoe retailer, and validated the founder’s idea.
+You bet, it worked great, showed the market demand for online shoe retailers, and validated the founder’s idea.
 Amazon acquired Zappos in 2009 for $850 million, which started from the dropshipping prototype.

 Uber MVP: Start Plain, Go Universal